-The charges below illustrate FTAI’s existing assets, and FTAI’s equity deployed in acquiring these assets separated by operating segment as of March 31, 2019.
+The charts below illustrate FTAI’s existing assets, and FTAI’s equity deployed in acquiring these assets separated by segment as of June 30, 2021.

-- Excludes $89.8 million of assets and $(1,071.9) million of equity related to corporate segment (excludes Offshore and Containers shown separately above).
+- Excludes $264.2 million of assets and $(1,596.0) million of equity related to corporate segment (excludes Offshore, Containers, rail car cleaning assets, and investment in FYX shown separately above).

-- Jefferson Terminal and Central Maine & Quebec Railway are included in our Infrastructure Business and Aviation Leasing, Offshore Energy and Shipping Containers are included in our Equipment Leasing Business.
+- Jefferson Terminal, Repauno Delaware Port, Long Ridge Energy Terminal, rail car cleaning assets, and investment in FYX are included in our Infrastructure Business and Aviation Leasing, Offshore Energy and Shipping Containers are included in our Equipment Leasing Business.

 We estimate the total market for existing transportation and transportation-related infrastructure assets to be in excess of $2.7 trillion.
 We expect this market to be sustained by growth in global trade as a result of a return to a healthier economic environment and an emerging middle class in major markets around the world.